Alamofire/Alamofire/Documentation/AdvancedUsage.md

 Importantly, not all `Request` subclasses are able to report their progress accurately, or may have other dependencies to do so.
 - For upload progress, progress can be determined in the following ways:
-	- The length of the `Data` object provided as the upload body to an `UploadRequest`.
+	- By the length of the `Data` object provided as the upload body to an `UploadRequest`.
-	- The length of a file on disk provided as the upload body of an `UploadRequest`.
+	- By the length of a file on disk provided as the upload body of an `UploadRequest`.
-	- The value of the `Content-Length` header on the request, if it has been manually set.
+	- By the value of the `Content-Length` header on the request, if it has been manually set.
 - For download progress, there is a single requirement:
 	- The server response must contain a `Content-Length` header.
 Unfortunately there may be other, undocumented requirements for progress reporting from `URLSession` which prevents accurate progress reporting.